-- Coffee and tea: While coffee and tea are fine in moderation, both of these common beverages can stain your teeth.
+- Coffee and Tea: While coffee and tea are fine in moderation, both of these common beverages can stain your teeth.
 If you do drink coffee or tea in the mornings, the best thing to do is either rinse your mouth out or brush your teeth once you’re finished so the stains don’t have time to set.
-Our cosmetic dentist can always advise you about teeth whitening if you’re concerned about staining.
+Our dentist can always advise you about teeth whitening if you’re concerned about staining.

-- Alcohol: Not only do many alcoholic beverages contain sugars that can lead to cavities, they can also dehydrate you and dry out your mouth.
+- Alcohol: Not only do many alcoholic beverages contain sugars that can lead to cavities, but they can also dehydrate you and dry out your mouth.
 This prevents bacteria from being rinsed away by saliva and can lead to tooth decay.
 Alcohol has also been linked to a higher risk of developing oral cancer.